kennyldc/crispy-computing-machine/README.md

     .
-    ├── airflow                 # A description of the making of an Airflow setup inside a GCP Instance ├── dags                    # A folder where we'll describe our Airflow DAGs (currently empty) ├── model                   # A jupyter notebook which covers the model, from feature engineering to end-point prediction ├── src                     # Source files, API description and ETL process documentation ├── utils                   # An API token list which supplies information of the source data └── README.md
+    ├── airflow                 # A description of the making of an Airflow setup inside a GCP Instance ├── dags                    # A folder where we'll describe our Airflow DAGs (currently empty) ├── model                   # A set of files which covers all the model process from training to production ├── src                     # Source files, API description and ETL process documentation ├── utils                   # An API token list which supplies information of the source data └── README.md